odyniec/tinyAgo-js/README.md

-The library provides one function `ago()`, which expects an argument that is a timestamp in milliseconds (such as the return value of the [`Date.getTime()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime) method), and returns a string with the human-readable relative time:
+The library provides one function `ago()`, which expects an argument that is a timestamp in milliseconds (such as the return value of the [`Date.getTime()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime) method), and returns a string with the relative time:

 ```javascript
 var d = new Date('January 1, 2014');